davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'MAIN_UNIT'.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named 'MAIN_UNIT'.
 Here's a breakdown of what it does in simple business terms:

 1. **Check for Related Data**: The code first checks if there is a related value in the 'lkp_Unit' table for the current row.
-Specifically, it looks for the 'Unit' column in that related table.
+Specifically, it looks for the 'Unit' field in that related table.

 2. **Handle Missing Data**:
-   - If there is no related value (meaning the 'Unit' is blank or missing), the code will return the text "Unknown".
-This is useful for identifying records where the unit information is not available.
+   - If there is no related value (meaning the 'Unit' field is blank), the code will return the text "Unknown".
+This is a way to handle situations where the expected data is missing, ensuring that the output is clear and informative.
-   - If there is a related value (meaning the 'Unit' is present), it will return that value from the 'lkp_Unit[Unit]' column.
+   - If there is a related value (meaning the 'Unit' field has data), it will return that value.

-3. **Purpose**: The overall purpose of this calculated column is to ensure that every record has a clear indication of its unit.
-If the unit is missing, it provides a default label ("Unknown") instead of leaving it blank.
-This helps in maintaining data integrity and makes it easier to analyze or report on the data without encountering gaps.
+3. **Purpose**: The overall purpose of this calculated column is to provide a clear and user-friendly representation of the 'Unit' associated with each row.
+If the unit is not available, it explicitly states "Unknown", which helps in identifying gaps in the data.

-In summary, this DAX expression ensures that every entry in the 'MAIN_UNIT' column either shows the actual unit name or indicates that the unit is unknown, thereby improving clarity and usability of the data.
+In summary, this DAX expression ensures that every row in the 'MAIN_UNIT' column either shows the corresponding unit name or indicates that the unit is unknown, thereby improving data clarity and usability.

 **`YearWeek`** (`string`)

-- **Description:** The 'YearWeek' column (string) in the 'vw_missing_timesheet' table represents the specific year and week number of the timesheet entries, facilitating the identification and analysis of missing timesheet data by week.
+- **Description:** The 'YearWeek' column (string) in the 'vw_missing_timesheet' table represents the specific year and week number for each entry, facilitating the tracking and analysis of timesheet submissions over time.
 - **DAX Expression:**
 ```dax
 YEAR([ContractEndDate]) & "-" &
 			FORMAT(WEEKNUM([ContractEndDate]), "00")
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'YearWeek' that combines the year and the week number of a date, specifically the date found in the column `[ContractEndDate]`.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'YearWeek' in a data model, specifically for a table that contains contract information.
+Here's a breakdown of what it does in simple business terms:

-1. **Extracting the Year**: The function `YEAR([ContractEndDate])` takes the date from the `[ContractEndDate]` column and extracts the year from it.
-For example, if the date is December 15, 2023, this part would return `2023`.
+1. **Extracting the Year**: The function `YEAR([ContractEndDate])` takes the date from the column `[ContractEndDate]` (which represents when a contract ends) and extracts the year from that date.
+For example, if the contract ends on March 15, 2023, this part would return `2023`.

-2. **Calculating the Week Number**: The function `WEEKNUM([ContractEndDate])` calculates which week of the year the date falls into.
-Continuing with our example, if December 15, 2023, is in the 50th week of the year, this function would return `50`.
+2. **Calculating the Week Number**: The function `WEEKNUM([ContractEndDate])` calculates the week number of the year for the same `[ContractEndDate]`.
+Continuing with our example, if the contract ends on March 15, 2023, this function would return `11`, since March 15 falls in the 11th week of the year.

-3. **Formatting the Week Number**: The `FORMAT(..., "00")` part ensures that the week number is always displayed as two digits.
+3. **Formatting the Week Number**: The `FORMAT(..., "00")` function ensures that the week number is always displayed as a two-digit number.
 So, if the week number is `5`, it will be formatted as `05`.
 This is important for consistency, especially when the week number is less than 10.

-4. **Combining Year and Week Number**: The `& "-" &` part combines the year and the formatted week number into a single string, separated by a hyphen.
-So, if the year is `2023` and the week number is `50`, the final result would be `2023-50`.
+4. **Combining Year and Week Number**: The `&` operator is used to concatenate (join together) the year and the formatted week number with a hyphen in between.
+So, if the year is `2023` and the week number is `11`, the final result would be `2023-11`.

-### Summary
+### Summary:
-In summary, this DAX expression creates a new column that shows the year and week number of the contract's end date in the format "YYYY-WW".
-This can be useful for reporting and analysis, allowing users to easily identify and group data by year and week.
-For example, it helps in tracking contracts that end in the same week across different years.
+In summary, this DAX expression creates a new column that combines the year and the week number of the contract's end date into a single string formatted as "YYYY-WW".
+This allows for easy identification and grouping of contracts based on the year and week they end, which can be useful for reporting and analysis purposes.
+For example, a contract ending on March 15, 2023, would be represented as `2023-11`.

 ##### Measures